sanyassyed/sf_eviction/docs/ProjectReplication.md

     * GCP_ZONE - the zone for your project.
 Default is set to `us-central1-c`

 1. **[Enable billing:](https://support.google.com/googleapi/answer/6158867?hl=en)** for this project on the GCP Console
-1. **Setup Access:** Enable API's, Create Service Account, Setup Access via IAM Roles & Download Credentials by executing the below commands
+1. **Setup Access:** Enable API's, Create Service Account, Setup Access via IAM Roles & Download Credentials by executing the below commands. **NOTE: This command will take time to execute**

     ```bash
         cd ~/sf_eviction